ppy/osu-wiki/wiki/Beatmaps/en.md

 Loved beatmaps use the heart icon (![Heart icon](/wiki/shared/status/loved.png)) in the song select screen.

 These beatmaps may not meet the [ranking criteria](/wiki/Ranking_Criteria), but are *loved* by the community and thus are regularly added based on community votes so that they have a leaderboard.
-Before the beatmap begins playing, a dialoge will display, noting that:
+Before the beatmap begins playing, a dialogue will display, noting that:

 - No [performance points (pp)](/wiki/Performance_Points) will be awarded.
 - All scores will be deleted if the creator updates the beatmap.